duycs/demo-netcore/README.md

 https://docs.docker.com/docker-for-mac/install/

 ### 3. Your project idea
-- Do you have any idea?
+- Do you have any ideas?
 - Let's do it to leaning and creativily!

 ## Steps